balderdashy/sails-docs/concepts/Internationalization/Internationalization.md

-### Disabling or customizating Sails' default internationalization support
+### Disabling or customizing Sails' default internationalization support

 Of course you can always `require()` any Node modules you like, anywhere in your project, and use any internationalization strategy you want.